JeromeUwU/Generative_AI/README.md

 ### TransformersTTS Implementation

-TransformersTTS still in training ....
+The first sound file named *TTS_file_test.wav* in *TTS-file* is the result after 20 hours of training